MartinWeczerek/save-fangames/README.md

 }
 ```

-Discord webhook URL may be omitted.
+Discord webhook URLs may be omitted.

+For approval check schedule, see https://www.npmjs.com/package/node-schedule.
+"0 0 * * * *" is at 00:00 every hour, "*/5 * * * * *" is every 5 seconds.

+For approval game wait seconds, 12*60*60 is 43200.

 For mail options, see https://nodemailer.com/smtp/#authentication